artikcloud/tutorial-php-yourFirstWebapp/README.md

-*Note: A newer PHP sample is available [here](https://github.com/artikcloud/sample-webapp-php).*
+*Note: A newer PHP sample (using ARTIK Cloud PHP SDK) is available [here](https://github.com/artikcloud/sample-webapp-php).*

 # A Web app sends data to and receives data from ARTIK Cloud

 Let's build a Web application using PHP with a little JavaScript.
 The app communicates to ARTIK Cloud.

 Introduction
 -------------

-The tutorial [Your first Web app](https://developer.artik.cloud/documentation/tutorials/your-first-application.html) at https://developer.artik.cloud/documentation describes what the system does and how it is implemented.
+The tutorial [A PHP Web app](https://developer.artik.cloud/documentation/tutorials/webapp-php-notusingsdk.html) at https://developer.artik.cloud/documentation describes what the system does and how it is implemented.

-Consult [Initial setup](https://developer.artik.cloud/documentation/tutorials/your-first-application.html#initial-setup) in the tutorial to set up the cloud and Web App.
+Consult [Initial setup](https://developer.artik.cloud/documentation/tutorials/webapp-php-notusingsdk.html#initial-setup) in the tutorial to set up the cloud and Web App.

 More about ARTIK Cloud
 ---------------